Cnly/GitHup/README.md

 GitHup
 ======

-An auto-updating module for Java apps.
+An auto-updater for Java apps.
 It uses GitHub as the site for checking for updates and downloading updates(planned feature).

 Usage